Have it ever occurred that you’re in the middle of a duel with some random dude, and suddenly it starts to lag?

 1. Prevent Unnecessary Background Activities

-It’s possible to reduce or fix bottleneck problems by stopping the workload running in the background.
-On modern PCs, there are many apps and services running in the background.
-And this uses CPU to run.
+It’s possible to reduce or fix bottleneck difficulties by stopping the workload running in the background.
+On modern PCs, many apps, and services are running in the background.
+And this causes high CPU usage.

 2. Enhance Game Resolution